Table of Contents

 Bolivia has maintained a fairly peaceful democracy since 1982, although work remains to be done to improve the professionalism, accountability, and transparency of its democratic processes and institutions and to strengthen the rule of law.

 Since January 2006, the Government of Bolivia has introduced economic and social reforms designed to meet the basic needs of the poorest people.
 Challenges remain.
 These include: inequality and exclusion, especially of the indigenous population; relatively nascent democratic institutions and internal political tensions; and diversification of its economy.

-The overall goal of CIDA's program in Bolivia is to support a more equitable society in which poverty is reduced and the quality of life of vulnerable and marginalized populations is improved.
-More specifically, CIDA focuses on providing the means for a better future for children and youth and creating the conditions for sustainable economic growth.
-CIDA also continues to maintain support for key democratic and oversight institutions, such as the National Electoral Court and the Auditor General's Office, to help strengthen democratic processes, accountability, and transparency.
+The overall goal of the program is to support a more equitable society in which poverty is reduced and the quality of life of vulnerable and marginalized populations is improved.
+More specifically, Canada focuses on providing the means for a better future for children and youth and creating the conditions for sustainable economic growth.
+Canada also continues to maintain support for key democratic and oversight institutions, such as the National Electoral Court and the Auditor General's Office, to help strengthen democratic processes, accountability, and transparency.
 Environmental challenges are addressed through an emphasis on corporate social responsibility initiatives.